MohammadKhGh99/ElasticsearchWithTerraform/README.md

 Elasticsearch nodes discover each other by adding the private EC2 IPs in "discovery.seed_hosts" field to the file "/etc/elasticsearch/elasticsearch.yml" when each private EC2 created, they added by default by the user data file.
 This has been made by using describe-instances command from aws cli.
+Every 5 minutes there is a script run in private nodes to discover all nodes.

 ## Scaling Data Nodes